Skip to main content

 note

-4. If A has role B, and B has role C, then A has role C. This transitivity is infinite for now.
+3. Role inheritance is transitive and unbounded: if A has role B and B has role C, then A effectively has role C.

 # `subject` here is for sub